jiradhanaaaa/coffee_sales_dashboard/README.md

 ### 4. Analysis Techniques
 #### **XLOOKUP Formula**
-- Used to retrieve specific data points from large datasets dynamically.
+- Used to retrieve specific data points from different datasets dynamically.
-- **Example:** Retrieve total revenue for specific coffee types or regions.
+- **Used on:** Retrieve total revenue for specific coffee types or regions.
-- **Benefits:** Simplifies data retrieval compared to traditional VLOOKUP or HLOOKUP.
+- **Benefits:** Simplifies data retrieval compared to traditional VLOOKUP

 #### **INDEX Formula**
 - Combined with other functions like MATCH for flexible data extraction.
-- **Example:** Locate sales figures based on selected rows (e.g., month) and columns (e.g., coffee size).
+- **Used on:** Locate sales figures based on selected rows (e.g., month) and columns (e.g., coffee size).
 - **Benefits:** Enables precise control over data retrieval.

 #### **IF Formula**
 - Applied for conditional categorization.
-- **Example:** Identify regions with revenue exceeding $5,000 as high performers.
+- **Used on:** Changing the shortened words when cleaning the data.

 #### **PivotTables and PivotCharts**
 - Summarized trends, revenue distribution, and performance by regions, coffee types, and sizes.